ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/about-page.md

-# Lab: Add the Notes Feature
+# Lab: The About Page

 In this lab you will: